shitwolfymakes/Escape/README.md

 # Escape
 Escape! is the team project for CS 3443.001, made by the Boolean Boyz.
-Due to the limitations of JavaFX, this will be rebuilt in UE4 or Unity sometime during the summer.
+Due to the limitations of JavaFX, this will be rebuilt in Unity, beginning sometime during the summer.

 Instructions for playing Escape!:
 1. Please ensure you have the Eclipse IDE and Java 8 or 9.